 To authorize google as a verified sending source, this should be your SPF record syntax:

 v=spf1 include:_spf.google.com ~all

 Multiple SPF records confuse the recipient server regarding which TXT record to consider during a lookup, and too many spf includes adding multiple DNS lookups that will rapidly exceed the lookup limit of 10.

 SPF records are TXT-type records starting with the string v=spf1.
 They tell email servers which rules they should follow when determining whether or not a given email is spam.
 The rules include:

 Therefore, if you have two separate SPF TXT record entries on your server, your emails will fail SPF authentication and return a PermError.
 It’s because a receiving mail server won’t know which rule to follow—it will simply ignore both of these TXT records.

-SPF Include Multiple Domains or Hosts or IP Addresses: How-To Instructions
+How to Include Multiple Domains or Hosts or IP Addresses in your SPF record?

 Consider the example of the SPF record with numerous hosts and ip4 addresses used by one of the world’s famous tech manufacturers of consumer electronics, Lenovo.com.